mtoensing/simpletoc/readme.txt

 == Changelog ==

 = 5.0.17 =
-* Feature: Support for Custom Anchor IDs in headings.
+* Feature: Support for custom Anchor IDs in headings.
 Thank you Matthias Altmann!

 = 5.0.16 =
 * Fix: Anchor ids will be generated for all posts.
 This should brute-force the fix for https://wordpress.org/support/topic/scroll-stopped-working/